Flutist – Educator

 .jpeg)

 With the belief that every child should have the opportunity to experience music, she has implemented outreach initiatives locally and abroad, giving children the opportunity to explore their creativity through music.
 She founded and currently directs the SRU Early Childhood and Elementary Music Community Engagement Initiative, which has ongoing collaborations with the Children's Museum of Pittsburgh, Pittsburgh Symphony Orchestra Fiddlesticks Concerts for Children, the SRU/SGA Preschool and Childcare Center and Early Learning Connections.
-She is also a Music Education Specialist for Nuvo Instrumental and is the co-author of the award-winning WindStars Curriculum (Winner of NAMM: "Best Tools for Schools" and "Best in Show").

 "Cassandra Eisenreich took pride of place for tonal sweetness and fleet execution..."